bmancini55/building-lightning/src/chapter_1.md

     const graphAdapter: IGraphService = new LndGraphService(lnd);
 ```

 At this point, our server code is ready.
-We'll take a look at a few other things before give it a test.
+We'll take a look at a few other things before we give it a test.

 ### Looking at LndGraphService

 The `LndRestClient` instance that we just created will be used by `LndGraphService`.
 This class follows the adapter design pattern: which is a way to make code that operates in one way, adapt to another use.
-The `LndGraphService` is the place were we make the `LndRestClient` do things that our application needs.
+The `LndGraphService` is the place where we make the `LndRestClient` do things that our application needs.

 ```typescript
 export class LndGraphService extends EventEmitter implements IGraphService {